 Step 1: Attach a clean and dry solvent trap to the Schlenk line ensuring that the male ground-glass joint is sufficiently greased.
 Twist the solvent trap to evenly coat the grease and then secure in place with a clip.

 Step 2: Ensure that all of the double-oblique stopcocks are in the closed position (horizontal) and twist the vent valve clockwise until sealed (once you can feel resistance – be sure not to over-tighten teflon taps!).
 Turn on the vacuum pump.

 Step 3: The vacuum pump typically takes around 5-10 minutes (possibly more) to warm up, but after this time the manometer may read around 2-3 x 10⁻² mbar.
 Submerge the solvent trap in a Dewar of liquid nitrogen – the easiest option is to slowly raise a half full Dewar of liquid nitrogen around the solvent trap and then top it up with a second Dewar.
-Wrapping a tea towel or putting some other insulating material around the top of the Dewar helps to minimise liquid nitrogen evaporation, however it is important to make sure the nitrogen level is topped up through the day.
+Wrapping a tea towel or putting some other insulating material around the top of the Dewar helps to minimise liquid nitrogen evaporation, however it is important to make sure the nitrogen level is topped up throughout the day.